engcang/engcang.github.io/_posts/2021-01-09-Gazebo_model_Sketchup.md

 </model>
 ~~~

++ Now source the .bashrc and run the Gazebo.
+Added path can be checked from Insert menu.
+Click the added model, stair_thing to put it in the world.
 <figure>
     <img src="/assets/posting/20210110/s12.png" style="width:80%"  onContextMenu="return false;">
 </figure>

++ Ta-da~ Now the object drawn in sketchup came into Gazebo.
+But something is weird.
+There are some invisible objects in Gazebo, Some objects have strange colors.
+(In the photo, the lower part of the concrete outer wall is black;;)
 <figure>
     <img src="/assets/posting/20210110/s13.png" style="width:80%"  onContextMenu="return false;">
 </figure>

++ For invisible objects first, It can be solved by selecting all components one by one and processing 'Make Unique' in Sketchup before uploading it!
 <figure>
     <img src="/assets/posting/20210110/s14.JPG" style="width:80%"  onContextMenu="return false;">
 </figure>

++ If the color is strange, it should be solved by using Blender and the next post will cover it.